Quick Start¶

 .

-Finally to destroy the infrastructure and all the related resources call the destroy operation:
+Finally to destroy the infrastructure and all related resources call the destroy operation:

 Connected with: http://locahost:8899